Model-Checking PCTL Properties of Stateless Probabilistic Pushdown Systems: Proof of Theorem

 Thus

 if and only if $\alpha$ is a solution of the modified PCP instance.
-Hence an algorithm for checking whether (\ref{eqmodelchecking}) is true, leads to an algorithm for the modified Post Correspondence Problem.\QED\\
+As a result, an algorithm for determining whether (\ref{eq9}) is true contributes to an algorithm for solving the modified Post Correspondence Problem.\Q.E.D

+\begin{remark} Some may argue that the PCTL formula given in (\ref{eq9}) is not well-formed, since it contains ``parameter" $t$.
+In fact, $t$ should be viewed as a rational constant.
+To see so, let us consider the following well-formed PCTL formula which contains no ``parameter" $t$: